web-advanced-fall-2016/final-project-yuelin02/README.md

 ## A Personal Travel Blog(Full stack)

-Design and program by Yue
+Designed and programmed by Yue

 **Still updating...**